What is Title Insurance?

 - Legal right to ACTUAL vehicular and pedestrian access

-- Coverage for certain losses due to existing violation of subdivision law (subject to deductible and liability limits)
+- Coverage for certain losses due to an existing violation of subdivision law (subject to deductible and liability limits)

 - Post policy structural damage from third-party easement for mineral extraction